rh-aiservices-bu/arc-model/attendee_instructions.md

 Even more lucky, our pipeline has prevented us from putting a "bad" model into our dev environment.
 Therefore, we don't even need to worry about rolling back a bad change: the bad change was prevented from happening.

-* Again, go to '5_discount_model.ipynb' notebook in your RHODS tab.
+1. Again, go to `5_discount_model.ipynb` notebook in your RHODS tab.
-* Let's use the new data from wednesday, update that same cell with 'discount_data/datasets/tuesday.csv'.
+1. Let's use the new data from wednesday, update that same cell as before to now point to `discount_data/datasets/wednesday.csv`.

-* Now, rerun the notebook by clicking 'Restart Kernel and Run All'.
+1. Now, rerun the notebook by clicking **Restart Kernel and Run All** as we did before.
-* This will update the discount model with a new discount model trained on wednesday's data.
+1. This will update the discount model with a new discount model trained on wednesday's data.

-we could also run the sanity-check here, but the pipeline will take care of that for us.
+We could also run the sanity-check here, but the pipeline will take care of that for us.

-Run the notebook '6_git_commit_and_push.ipynb' again to commit and push our model changes to our dev git repo.
+5. Run the notebook `6_git_commit_and_push.ipynb` again to commit and push our model changes to our dev git repo.

 ### Watch the build.

+Let's look at the pipeline build now that we've retrained our model with what should be good data.

+1. Navigate back to your OpenShift Console tab.

+1. Again, take a look at the PipelineRuns and click on the latest run which should be in progress.

-Let's look at the pipeline build in the OpenShift Console tab.
-We can see the pipeline build will run now, and can take a look at our sanity check step in the pipeline to see the the log and see our model has passed our predefined tests.
+1. We can click on the sanity check step within our pipeline, view the log and see that the model has now passed our predefined tests.

+1. After the sanity check passes, the rest of the pipeline can now complete and our app will be redeployed with our changes.

 ## GitOps and how it helps to manage ML Model LifeCycle (MLOps way).